zimbora/mgmt-iot-web/Readme.md

 They will always work and grant admin access, until a new account with admin privileges is registered

 This can be done adding an user with level 5 and associate a client account to it

+### Google Auth
+Google Login is also supported.
+Define GOOGLE_CLIENT_ID env variable to set your google account id for your project.

+When a new user is registered with a google account a new a mqtt client will be created, using email prefix as the client id and the credentials defined in:
+- USER_TYPE
+- USER_PWD
+- USER_LVL
+for mqtt user and respective permissions.